walidelnozahy/cloud/docs/apps/data.md

 ❌ await data.set('some-collection:>some-key', `oops, can't start with a > or <`);
 ```

-The namespace becomes part of the items key, so you must use the full key name (including the namespace) to retrieve that item.
+The namespace becomes part of the item's key, so you must use the full key name (including the namespace) to retrieve that item.

 **Note:** Leading and trailing spaces are automatically removed from collection namespaces and key names, so both `'foo:bar'` and `' foo : bar '` would be equivalent.